MORGAN GATES, PHD CANDIDATE

 Picture

 We all do it in varying degrees.
 We listen with our ears or our bodies.
-We are touched by music and have our own relationship to it.
+We are touched by music and have our own relationships to it.
 We encounter complex ideas about listening and music in the literature and cultures that we engage or study, though we may lack the tools or language to talk about them.
-This course recognizes that gap and will provide you with some tools to listen and to listen to sound and music in the literature and history of the modern African American experience.
-It provides a framework for deepening your engagement with African American literature and culture and / or for engaging productively with other aural cultures in future work.
+This course recognizes that gap and will provide students with tools to define and practice different kinds of listening.
+Then, students bring those listening skills to literary texts in print and audio recordings.
+Course materials include folklore, essays, short stories, novels, poetry, song lyrics, songs, and more, primarily by African American writers.
+Our study of literary and audio texts begins in the 1880s, right around the birth and mass accessibility of modern sound recording and reproduction technologies, and continues on through the mid to late century.

 The course asks participants to consider: